AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_web.md

 npm run start
 ```

-You can see the app launched in your browser.
-Before sending the message, refer to [Add a contact](./agora-chat/manage_user_friend_web?platform=Web#manage-contacts) or [Join a chat group](./agora-chat/agora_chat_group_web?platform=Web#join-and-leave-a-chat-group) to add a contact or join a chat group.
+You can see the app launch in your browser.
+Before you can send a message, refer to [Add a contact](./agora-chat/manage_user_friend_web?platform=Web#manage-contacts) or [Join a chat group](./agora-chat/agora_chat_group_web?platform=Web#join-and-leave-a-chat-group) to add a contact or join a chat group.

 ## Next steps

-This chapter includes more advanced features you can implement in your project.
+This section includes more advanced features you can implement in your project.

 ### Applicable use cases

-As a conversation component, `EaseChat` can be applied in a wide range of use cases, for example, by popping up the dialogue box with a click event, or adding callback events after the user is logged in.
+As a conversation component, `EaseChat` can be applied in a wide range of use cases, for example, by popping up the dialogue box for a click event, or adding callback events after the user is logged in.

 ```javascript
 import React, { useState } from "react";